laurakalbag/accessibilityforeveryonedotsite/accessibility-and-html.page.md

 ## WAI-ARIA

-*WAI-**ARIA* stands for Web Accessibility Initiative—Accessible Rich Internet Applications, but it’s often just referred to as “ARIA.”
+*WAI-ARIA* stands for Web Accessibility Initiative—Accessible Rich Internet Applications, but it’s often just referred to as “ARIA.”
 As web standards go, ARIA is pretty new —it’s only been a full-fledged web standard since March 2014.
 ARIA is particularly useful in conjunction with screen readers.

 Complex web apps are trying to behave more like native desktop applications, and they make use of custom components or widgets to do that.
 These widgets allow for much richer interactions than just reading or clicking—think dragging and dropping content on the page or tracking video and audio progress using a progress bar.
 These complex components are usually accessible to developers in native desktop environments, but as web browsers and markup languages were originally designed with simpler, more document-based behavior in mind, browsers need extra help to understand how to make these features accessible.